ludralph/user-crud-api/README.md

 ## Features

-**Signup:** User can register by creating a new account using an email address.
+**1. Signup:** User can register by creating a new account using an email address.

-**User List:** Any visitor can see the list of all registered users.
+**2. User List:** Any visitor can see the list of all registered users.

-**Authentication:** Registered users can sign in and sign out.
+**3. Authentication:** Registered users can sign in and sign out.

-**Protected User Profile:** only registered users can view individual user details after signing in.
+**4. Protected User Profile:** only registered users can view individual user details after signing in.

-**Authorized user Edit and Delete:** Only a registered and authenticated user can edit or remove their own user account details.
+**5. Authorized user Edit and Delete:** Only a registered and authenticated user can edit or remove their own user account details.

 ## What you need to run this code
 1. Node